 What are the special places you should visit in Izmit?

 - Kartepe is the first place that Izmit residents recommend visiting.
-The area, which is a popular skiing and water sports center, is one of the most worth seeing corners of the city.
+The area, which is a popular skiing and water sports center, is one of the most worth-seeing corners of the city.
 In winter, you can ski at Kartepe Ski House or go picnicking or hiking in Maşukiye, 13 km away, which is known for its unique nature.

 - Kefken, located on the Black Sea coast of the city, is one of the places that are special in all four seasons.
 The region, which is about 65 kilometers from the center of İzmit, is preferred for a vacation by the sea, especially in the summer months.
 Those who come to İzmir in the hot season should definitely include Kefken in their itinerary.

 - Diving trip in Izmit: Water sports enthusiasts can enjoy a fantastic diving excursion in Izmit Bay and discover the pearls that lurk in the Sea of Marmara in northwestern Turkey.
 Izmit Bay is home to three of 71 diving centers in the Sea of Marmara region.
 Vatoz Center is one of the most famous and attractive centers, which hosts a huge variety of fish species and has a special training pool equipped with diving equipment.
 It offers an exciting cruise among different fish and other marine life.
-This center can be reached with a short drive from Istanbul, which takes about half an hour.
+This center can be reached within a short drive from Istanbul, which takes about half an hour.

 - Kuzu Plateau, which is about 11 km away from Kartepe, is one of the places that should be on the list of nature lovers.
 The region, which attracts attention with its unique snowy landscapes in winter, dazzles with its beautiful nature in summer, so you should visit this place at any time of the year.